-Disabled Facilities Grants (DFG) are designed to help people who have disabilities to have the maximum amount of independence in their homes.
+Disabled Facilities Grants (DFG) are designed to help people with disabilities to have the maximum amount of independence in their homes.
 They are available to owner-occupiers, tenants and landlords.
 They are mandatory up to a value of £30,000 for the following adaptations:

-- Making the home safe for the disabled person and others living in the house such as guard rails, safety glass.
+- Making the home safe for the disabled person and others living in the house - such as guard rails and safety glass

-Please note that the Disabled Facilites Grant is not available to Waverley Council tenants.
+Please note that the Disabled Facilites Grant is not available to Waverley Borough Council tenants.

 We work closely with Surrey County Council Social Services Department in the provision of these grants and people who wish to apply for a DFG can make their enquiry through either agency.

 It is the responsibility of the Social Services Department to decide what works are necessary and appropriate to the individual's needs.
 This decision is based on an assessment by an Occupational Therapist (OT).

 If you think you will have difficulty in completing the forms, designing the works or obtaining estimates, you should contact the Guildford & Waverley Care & Repair Agency for their help.
 They will also oversee the works to completion and can help you to claim any benefits to which you may be entitled.